Xetnus/blog/_posts/2022-01-30-locating-spokane-part-2.md

 ![](/blog/images/2022-01-30-chimney.jpg)

 It may not be obvious at first glace that there's a second chimney partially visible on the right side of the image, but it's there.

-It's easy enough to drop two nodes at the base of the chimneys in the image.
+Go ahead and drop two nodes at the base of the chimneys in the image.
 While it's not strictly necessary that you drop them at the base, it's a good habit to draw nodes as near to the ground as possible.
 Doing so will save you some sanity once we get into more advanced techniques, like angle analysis.

 **Node Properties.** Since we only have two nodes, we don't have to worry about entering properties for linestrings.
 We'll enter the same properties for both nodes.